 To introduce the ensemble model in LANDO, we combined the outputs from all five modeling systems into one composite model.
-We considered the outermost limits (min. and max. values) of all confidence intervals (onesigma or two-sigma) as our boundary for the ensemble model.
+We considered the outermost limits (min and max values) of all confidence intervals (1σ or 2σ) as our boundary for the ensemble model.
 By taking these outermost limits into account, we artificially increased the area of uncertainty covered by the ensemble model, but we made sure that we were representing all possible outcomes and maximizing the likelihood of including the true chronology.
-We also included a weighted average (\bar{x}) of the age estimates and sedimentation rates, which we calculated using the following equations:
+We also included a weighted average (\overline{x}) of the age estimates and sedimentation rates, which we calculated using the following equations:

-$$\bar{\mathbf{x}} = \sum{k=1}^{m} \frac{\mathbf{n}k}{\mathbf{n}} \bar{\mathbf{x}}k \qquad \text{(Eq.
-1)}$$ with m being the number of participating modeling systems, n as the total number of iterations as well as $\overline{x_k}$ and n_k representing the median value (either for age estimate or sedimentation rate) and the associated number of iterations from each modeling system, respectively.
+$$\overline{x} = \sum{k=1}^{m} \frac{n_k}{n} \times \overline{x}k,\tag{1}$$ with m being the number of participating modeling systems, n the total number of iterations, and \overline{x}k and n_k the median value (either for age estimate or sedimentation rate) and the associated number of iterations from each modeling system, respectively.
 In some cases, the weights from each modeling system are equal, as they produce the same number of iterations.
 Then we can simplify Eq.
-1 to represent the arithmetic mean:
+(1) to represent the arithmetic mean: